openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

    :alt: The stratified estimator tool's sample allocation screen.
    :align: center

 Now fill out the four fields to the right.
 You can add additional data by specifying which country the map is in.
 Here, Leave the **Choose your country name…** section blank.
 Specify the **number of operators,** or people who will be doing the classification.
 Here, leave it set to 1.
 For CEO, this might be the number of users you think your project will have.
-The **size of the interpretation box** depends on your data and corresponds to CEO’s sample plot.
+The **size of the interpretation box** depends on your data and corresponds to CEO's sample plot.
 This value should be set to the spatial resolution of the imagery you classified (Landsat= 30 meters).
 Here, leave it at 30 m.

 .. note::